Backbench Docs

 You just ran the above created module and a collection was created in the mLab Database.

-See mLab docs for reference.
+See for reference.